Talha-Ahmed-1/comp-instr-encoder/README.md

 # Compressed-instructions-encoder
 This is a compressed instruction converter for RISCV only.
-It is in developing mode may have many many bugs.
+It is under developing mode may have many many bugs.

 ## Contibutors
 Contributors in this project